North Dakota Court Records

 Can I Access Sealed North Dakota Criminal Court Records?

-Under the North Dakota Supreme Court Administrative Rules, a request to access sealed case records can be made to the court by any member of the public or by the court on its own motion.
-The court, in deciding whether to allow access, has to take into consideration whether there are sufficient grounds to override the reason why such a record was sealed initially.
-In deciding this the court must consider the standards outlined in Section 5(f)(1)(C) and Section 2.
+Under the North Dakota Supreme Court Administrative Rules, a request to access sealed case records may be made to the court by any member of the public or by the court on its own motion.
+The court, in deciding whether to allow access, has to consider whether there are sufficient grounds to override the reason why such a record was sealed initially.
+In deciding this, the court must consider the standards outlined in Section 5(f)(1)(C) and Section 2.

 Are Juvenile Criminal Records Open to the Public?

-Juvenile criminal records are official records that provide information of arrests on a minor and records of cases filed in North Dakota’s juvenile courts.
+Juvenile criminal records are official records that provide information about arrests of minors and records of cases filed in North Dakota’s juvenile courts.
 Pursuant to North Dakota state laws, juvenile records are confidential and cannot be accessed by the public, unless by law or court order.
 Juvenile records still remain open to inspection by

 - Agents or employees of the Department of Human Services